-It's one of our most popular trees and a personal favorite: The Arbequina Olive Tree.
-There's a lot to love when it comes to this robust producer, from its graceful good looks to its fresh, delectable fruit.
+It's one of our most popular trees and a personal favorite: The Arbequina Olive Tree, or Olea europaea 'Arbequina.'
+There's a lot to love when it comes to this low-maintenance and long-living evergreen tree, from its graceful good looks to its fresh, delectable fruit.
 But what about its care?
 It's easy to select and purchase this amazing little fruit tree, but what do you do when it arrives?

 Note: Arbequinas are self-fertile, but if you keep your plant indoors, hand pollination can help.
 Also, two or more trees mean much more fruit for you!

-However, it's important to note that you can grow Arbequina Olive Trees outdoors as well.
-If you're located in zones 8 to 11, your location is well-suited to ground planting your Arbequina.
+It's important to note that you can grow Arbequina Olive Trees outdoors, as well.
+If you're located in Zones 8 to 11, your location is well-suited to ground-planting your Arbequina.

 Thankfully, our instructions are pretty much the same: Well-drained soil, 4 to 8 hours of sunlight and a fresh hole that's about twice the width of your plant's root ball.
 Once you have all that, place your Arbequina, back fill any soil and then water to settle its roots.

 Again, more than one tree means more fruit for you, but our Arbequina is self-fertile and should produce fruit in just one year.
 Hand-pollination isn't necessary outdoors either since the Arbequina is wind-pollinated.
 What's better than fast and fresh olives?

 Growing Arbequina Olive Trees in Containers & Beyond